 The benefits of family dinner are well-documented.
 According to a variety of research, children and young adults who participate in family dinners:

-- and have healthier diets as adolescents and into young adulthood (resulting in lower levels of obesity).
+- Have healthier diets as adolescents and into young adulthood (resulting in lower levels of obesity).

 Despite all the competing demands and busy schedules, these are incredibly compelling reasons to prioritize and make time for family dinners, even in the face of extracurricular activities.
 Let’s dive into the details of each of these aspects a little bit further.

-Discussion during family dinners surrounds children with conversation about all sorts of topics that often aren’t discussed elsewhere throughout the day.
+Family dinners discussions surround children with conversations about topics that often aren’t discussed elsewhere.
 Consequently, these dinner discussions introduce more advanced vocabulary, teach social lessons about how to speak with others, and expose children to new topics.
-Further, such discussions also contribute significantly to better literacy skills and an ability to learn to read at an earlier age.
+They also contribute to better literacy skills and the ability to learn to read at an earlier age.

 Research shows that family dinners offer adolescents an opportunity to discuss things happening in their lives, from significant world events to the minutiae of their day.
-Such discussion helps families connect and also reduces stress levels for children, which in turn can decrease depression and anxiety.
+These discussions help families connect and also reduces stress levels for children, which in turn can decrease depression and anxiety.

-While we hope youth sports and extracurricular activities offer kids a chance to release energy and decrease stress, we know that’s not always the case, particularly in highly-competitive leagues and when encumbered by over scheduled calendars.
+We hope youth sports and extracurricular activities offer kids a chance to release energy and decrease stress.
+We know that’s not always the case, however, particularly for overscheduled kids in highly competitive leagues.
 Sometimes, sports and other activities may be the cause of added stress and anxiety.

 Beyond social and mental health benefits, adolescents who eat family dinners, on average, eat healthier diets that include more fruits and vegetables, less fried foods and soda, and less saturated and transfat.
 In a society increasingly burdened by the health consequences of obesity, this is tantamount.
 Furthermore, children not only eat healthier during the meals but (not surprisingly) develop better long-term eating habits into young adulthood.